AlistairCurd/napari-locpix/README.md

 Using the render button you can render the loaded in data according to the histogram settings

-X/Y bins defines the number of bins for the histogram
+X/Y bins defines the number of bins for the histogram.
+Use the X/Y bins ratio to retain the original aspect ratio of the FOV (or close) in the visualisation, if desired.
+The aspect ratio in this rendering does not affect the underlying localisation position data.

 Vis interpolation defines how to interpolate the image before viewing